Architecture

 - Each instance generates a Curve25519 key pair on first launch.

-- Pairing exchanges public keys out-of-band (QR code, file, or manual paste).
+- Pairing exchanges public keys out-of-band.

-- Every WebSocket frame is encrypted with
+- Every frame is encrypted using

 crypto_box(X25519 + XSalsa20 + Poly1305).